Leonardo-1511/Leonardo-1511/README.md

 So instead I refer to myself as a continuously learning enthusiast in the world of software development.

 ## What I'm working on
 Currently I'm trying to get an apprenticeship in the Country that I live, meanwhile though you may want to see my public repositories.
-They're little to none Public, but that just because I found the other to not be good enough to display.
+There's little to none Public, but that just because I found the others to not be good enough to display.

 ## Contact
 You can contact me through the given Links at any time, my E-Mail is also always reachable.